 We also have a great group of supporting folks on the committee who step up every year help set up the banners for judging at a local place and help set up for the auction in October of each year,

-A Note About a Couple of Our Committee Members
+A Note About a Few of Our Committee Members

 In 2011, the Placerville Art on Parade Committee lost a valuable member of our event committee, Geoff Boyd.
 Geoff was a kind and talented local artist who volunteered his time to support this special community art project in Placerville until he passed away in 2011.
 Geoff loved this project and was an enthusiastic member of our team.
 In his honor, an anonymous donor has funded the Geoff Boyd Memorial Artist Award since 2011.
 Each year, our donor secretly selects a winning banner artist to receive the Geoff Boyd Memorial Artist Award.
 That winning artist is announced during a special presentation near the Silent Auction table during the banner auction and is awarded $250 in memory of our friend, Geoff Boyd.
 His love of art and the Banners on Parade project live on through this memorial award, thanks to our anonymous donor.

-In addition, sadly, we lost yet another valuable member of our Event Committee in 2014, Charlene Young.
+We lost another valuable member of our Event Committee in 2014, Charlene Young.
 Charlene was a retired school teacher and local artist.
 In addition to her committee duties, she contributed her artwork to the Placerville Art on Parade exhibits, having painted a wheelbarrow, a wine barrel, and many banners over the years.
 Charlene lost her battle with cancer and we miss her dearly.
 She was a kind and quiet helper who worked hard to make sure the project continued on each year.

 We have been lucky to have some great volunteers to help us when we needed it!
 So many tasks: carrying the banners back and forth to the cars and hanging them during the judging, cleaning the banners prior to the auction, helping to hang the banners for the auction, and taking them down afterwards and so many more.
 Here's a big thank you to those who have helped us over the years:

-- Melissa Cowan of Placerville Flowers on Main for allowing us to use her business as a drop-off point for the banners from the artists
+Melissa Cowan of Placerville Flowers on Main for allowing us to use her business as a drop-off point for the banners to and from the artists

-- Anne & Robert Hall, Brian Wild.
+Anne & Robert Hall, Bryan Wild.
 Alex Wild, and many others who have been there to help hang, move, and take down banners during the judging and during the auction.

 Volunteers help to make an organization great and we've had the greatest.
 Our thanks to them all!